navnit75/Employee_Directory/README.md

 # Introduction
-- Springboot and Thymeleaf based project.
+- Basic CRUD project to handle employees, based on `Springboot`,`Hibernate-JPA` and `MySQL`.
-- Provides CRUD functionality.
+- Frontend based templating is done with the help of `Thymeleaf`.
 - Starter SQL scripts used are provided here.

 ## SQL Script Used